IsaacThawer/BankruptcySolutions/README.md

 - **Testing Requirements:**
 We follow JEST guidelines in testing our codes and codes >85% or more are accepted
 - **Contribution Guidelines:**
-Contribution are always welcome!
+Contributions are always welcome!
 Please star, fork, push, and create a pull request!

 ## Getting help